Riya-Bangera/Kiran-Coffee-Works--Softy-Sales/README.md

 # Step 6: if step 5 failed, try this command to start the development server: npx vite --host 127.0.0.1
 ```

-### How to develop backend services?

-Configure environment variables and install relevant dependencies.If you need to use a database, please use the official version of Supabase.